Bianca Jagger: Activism

 In the 1980s, she worked to oppose US government intervention in Nicaragua after the Sandinista revolution.
 She has also opposed the death penalty and defended the rights of women and of indigenous peoples in Latin America, notably the Yanomami tribe in Brazil against the invasion of gold miners.
 She spoke up for victims of the conflicts in Bosnia and Serbia.
 Her writings were published in several newspapers (including The New York Times and the Sunday Express).
 From the late 1970s, she collaborated with many humanitarian organisations including Amnesty International and Human Rights Watch.

 She was also a member of the Twentieth Century Task Force to Apprehend War Criminals, and a trustee of the Amazon Charitable Trust.
 She gave a reading at the start of the memorial service in London's Westminster Cathedral, which was timed to coincide with the funeral in Brazil of Brazilian Jean Charles de Menezes, who was shot eight times on a tube-train after being mistaken for a suicide bomber in London.
 In March 2007, she became involved with Sarah Teather and the campaign to close Guantanamo Bay.

 In March 2002, Jagger travelled to Afghanistan with a delegation of fourteen women, organised by Global Exchange to support Afghan women's projects.
 On 16 December 2003, Jagger was nominated Council of Europe Goodwill Ambassador.

 From 2007 to 2009, she was chair of the World Future Council.
 On 7 July 2007, Jagger presented at the German leg of Live Earth in Hamburg.
 In July 2008, she was a signatory to a petition to the Catholic bishops of England and Wales to allow the wider celebration of the traditional Latin Mass.
 In January 2009, Jagger addressed some 12,000 people who rallied in Trafalgar Square in protest against an Israeli offensive in the Gaza several days earlier.

-She is a "messenger", more accurately termed ambassador, for the environmental organization 350.org.
+She is a "messenger", more accurately termed ambassador, for the environmental organisation 350.org.